 Godiva automobiles were produced by Payne and Bates of Coventry.
 These were also marketed by RM Wright of Lincoln as the Stonebow.
 Wright had been a bicycle racer.

 Graces Guide states that the company "also produced a few primitive motorcycles fitted with an aiv engine and with either two or four wheels."
-However, there appears to be no evidence to substantiate the existence of motorcycles.
+However, evidence to substantiate the existence of motorcycles is aparse.

 Sources: Graces Guide, Wikipedia NL.

 RM Wright (Albert Dyke) is discussed at https://www.britainbycar.co.uk/lincoln/386-rm-wright-co-and-stonebow, but there is no mention of motorcycles.